Liu Yu (singer): 2021–present: Produce Camp 2021, Debut with Into1 And Ten Directions

+In 2023, he released his single 'AYO', then his new solo album 'Ten Directions' that focused as his 'Lead Single'.

-On August 7, 2023 he release his special dance video for Firework.
+On August 7, 2023, he released his special dance video for Firework.

-On December 8, 2023 There is Only Trainee Performed His Singles 'Focus+Firework We're Released On 2nd Episode Of PRODUCE 48 (2023).
+On December 8, 2023, there is only one trainee that performed his singles 'Focus+Firework We're Released On 2nd Episode Of PRODUCE 48 (2023).

 Ambassadorships and endorsements

 Alongside Liu Yu's activities with INTO1, he has become the brand ambassador and spokesperson for various brands such as L'Oréal, NET-A-PORTER, L'OCCITANE and more.
 As well as this, he has appeared as a model for multiple magazines such as Rolling Stone, Ruili, Fashion Health, OK!
 Wonderful.